mdo/wtf-forms/README.md

+**WTF, Forms? is no longer maintained.** See the [Bootstrap v4 custom forms](https://getbootstrap.com/docs/4.5/components/forms/#custom-forms) or upcoming [Bootstrap 5 forms](https://v5.getbootstrap.com/docs/5.0/forms/overview/) for newer, fancier, and more flexible form fields.

+---

 # WTF, forms?

 **WTF, forms?** provides friendlier HTML form controls with a little CSS magic.
 It's designed for IE9+, as well as the latest Chrome, Safari, and Firefox.